damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 The rising popularity of GitLab means that our professional services are in high demand.
 If you have the skills to help our clients we would love to talk to you.

-Currently we are looking for skilled people located between UTC -2 and UTC +4, specifically.
+Currently we are looking for skilled people located in Europe (UTC -2 to +4) specifically.
 If you would love to work from home and help GitLab grow, this is the right spot for you.

 ## Responsibilities